shah-arya/Task_Management_Web_App/README.md

 ## 💡 How It Works: User Authentication Overview

 1. Registration
    Users sign up with a username and password.
-The password is hashed using `bcrypt` before being saved to the SQLite database for maximum security.
+The password is hashed using `bcrypt` before being saved to the PostgreSQL database for maximum security.

 2. Login
    On login, the backend verifies the username exists and compares the hashed password with the supplied one securely.
 On success, a JWT token is generated and sent to the client.